 The programme is taught entirely in English

-In 2017, the University of Akureyri will offer students the LLM and MA programmes in Polar Law (with or without the West Nordic option) as well as a 60 ECTS programme at master level leading to a Graduate diploma.
+In 2019, the University of Akureyri will offer students the LLM and MA programmes in Polar Law (with or without the West Nordic Studies option) as well as a 60 ECTS programme at Master's level leading to a Graduate Diploma.

-The Polar Law Programmes are incorporated within the International West Nordic Studies Masters Programme.
-This is a cooperative Programme with the University of the Faroe Islands, the University of Greenland, Nord University in Bodø, Norway and the University of Iceland.
-Students spend one term of the four on exchange at one of the partner universities.
+The Polar Law Programmes are incorporated within the International West Nordic Studies Masters programme.
+This is a cooperative programme with the University of the Faroe Islands, the University of Greenland, Nord University in Bodø, Norway and the University of Iceland.
+Students spend one of four semesters on exchange at one of the partner universities.
 Grants are available to partially defer the costs of the exchanges.

 Every effort is made to ensure that all courses in this programme are gender-sensitive.